 I bought this plant from Lowe’s on clearance on September 21, 2018.
 It was laying on the shelf, out of its pot with very little soil on it roots or in the pot.
 I picked up and looked at it and decided to give it a good home.
 It is kind of an interesting club-shape.
 The label says:

-The plant is growing in a 4 oz.
+The plant was growing in a 4 oz.
 (2 1/2” diameter x 2 1/4” tall) pot.
-The plant measures approximately 3 1/4” tall x 2 1/8” wide without the spines.
+The plant measured approximately 3 1/4” tall x 2 1/8” wide without the spines.
 Since it is somewhat taller, it needs to be re-potted into a wider or heavier pot to keep it from falling over.

 Origin: Guanajuato, Querétaro and San Luis Potosí, Mexico

 Size: About 4-6” or more tall x 2 3/4-6” diameter.

 Soil: Very well-draining soil.
 Posing soil amended with additional grit and pumice or perlite.

 Water: Average water needs during the summer, but do not overwater.
 Allow soil to dry between watering.
 Keep it dry during the winter months.

 As you can see by the photos, Mammillaria muehlenpfordtii is a very spiny cactus.
 It usually has 4 central spines with 24 to 50 radial spines per well-covered areoles.
 This is another species that divides dichotomously where the single stem becomes two and so on.
 The axil (top of the plant) is kind of sunk in and the axil (around the apex) is wooly with lots of bristles…

 November 29 was a nice spring-like day, so I took the cactus to the back porch for a photo shoot.
 I was working on a post to show the difference between the cactus in my collection.